hackbots-3414/2025_Reefscape/design/automations/deep_climb.md

 compatible with such an event.
 * The funnel/intake can be positioned such that it does not interfere with our climb.
+* The climb is user-triggered.

 ## Operations
 `deepClimb`
 * The robot (in its ready state) finds and drives towards the nearest climb spot.
 (If not in ready state, set elevator position and funnel position to that.)
 * The climb mechanism will be started with the climber's `climbDeep` operation.